Information current 6 August 2020

 17 March - TEQ's CEO Leanne Coddington addresses the state's tourism and events industry, outlining the support available for businesses and providing an update on TEQ's marketing activities.

-TEQ is producing a weekly update on the status of global markets and aviation to help Queensland's tourism businesses gain insights into the state of travel, aviation and the impacts of COVID-19 around the world.
+TEQ is producing a regular update on the status of global markets and aviation to help Queensland's tourism businesses gain insights into the state of travel, aviation and the impacts of COVID-19 around the world.

 Tourism and events businesses can also keep up-to-date with industry news, information and TEQ updates through 'Eye on Q', our industry newsletter.
 View recent editions here.